One of the great features about being single is more freedom to come and go.

-Once I arrived to Mazatlán, I went to the Immigration Office with my passport and new card pasted inside.
-I received a document that I took to a local bank in order to pay the $200 processing fee for the new Visa.
-The bank gave me a receipt to present back at the Immigration Office in order for to complete the next step: setting an appointment for fingerprinting.
+Once I arrived to Mazatlán, I went to the Immigration Office with my passport and new card pasted inside (It’s green).
+I received a document that I had to take to a local bank in order to pay the $200 processing fee for the actual loose card.
+The bank gave me a receipt to present back at the Immigration Office in order to complete the next step: setting an appointment for fingerprinting.

 The Immigration Office sent me an email (in Spanish) a few days later letting me know when they were ready for me to come back for fingerprints.
 I returned that morning (There are specific hours for this type of tramite.) and had fingerprints taken from all ten fingers.

 Two weeks later, I went in and received a physical card, very similar to the one pasted into my passport.
 This is really where the fun begins, as you try to keep straight what you have to do every time you cross the border in order to keep that new VISA.

 The FMM is a separate form from the customs sheet (forma aduana), the one that you're given on an airplane before you land to declare the value of what you are bringing in.

 When you have a Visa Temporal, you are in essence a "temporary Mexican," no longer a tourist.
 This is where it gets tricky.
 In Mazatlán I was told (I had them write it down) that each time I went over the border in either direction, I had to go to the immigration office, and show them my green Visa Temporal card and passport with the card pasted inside.

 They are supposed to give me the FMM card that tells them where I will be staying/living.
 You can also ask for a FMM form on the plane but I was told that I would still have to turn the form in at the Mexican immigration office, that they would keep part of the form to enter that informtion into their system.